 For many couples, one of the most difficult aspects of divorce is property division, especially when it comes to the family home.
 Fortunately, in many cases, divorcing couples are able to come to an agreement about the fate of their residence, with one or neither spouse retaining possession.
 However, couples who cannot decide who will keep the home will need to leave the decision in the hands of a family court, who will make a determination based on what represents a fair and equitable distribution of marital assets.
-If you are going through a divorce and believe that you should retain access to a home, you need the advice of an experienced Prospect Heights property division attorney who can ensure that your interests are protected.
+If you are going through a divorce and believe that you should retain access to a home, you need the advice of an experienced Schaumburg divorce attorney who can ensure that your interests are protected.

 Fairly and Equitably Dividing Marital Assets